Need for speed: Indy 500 tabs 'Rooster' to wave green flag

-INDIANAPOLIS (AP) — Miles Teller feels the need, the need for speed — and the “Top Gun: Maverick” actor will get it as the honorary starter for what should be the fastest Indianapolis 500 in history.
+INDIANAPOLIS (AP) — Miles Teller feels the need, the need for speed.
+The “Top Gun: Maverick” actor will get it as the honorary starter for what should be the fastest Indianapolis 500 in history.

 Teller will wave the green flag for “The Greatest Spectacle in Racing” at Indianapolis Motor Speedway on Sunday.